equk/brave-profiles/README.md

 ## Notes

-After looking at profile data it seems Brave stores a special cookie for Google Accounts within the profile preferences file.
+After looking at profile data it seems Brave stores a reference to cookies for Google Accounts within the profile preferences file.

 I'm not sure if this relates to analytics or is specific to Google related extensions / features.

-I have added a check using this to warn users when starting brave profiles.
+I have added a check using this to warn users when starting brave profiles. (as I have seperate accounts for Google services like Youtube etc)